Sir George Scharf

 Artistback to top

-- Sir George Scharf (1820-1895), Artist and art historian; first Director of the National Portrait Gallery.
-Artist associated with 440 portraits, Sitter in 79 portraits.
+- Sir George Scharf (1820-1895), Artist and art historian; first Director and later trustee of the National Portrait Gallery.
+Artist or producer associated with 587 portraits, Sitter in 79 portraits.

 Events of 1887back to top